It’s not a snippet of scripture one considers very often:

 Sometimes.

-But really, it’s largely a matter of simply remembering to do it.
+But really, it’s largely a matter of practice.
+It’s a matter of simply remembering to do it.

-Along with our subconscious, negativity also flows from the domain of darkness.
-We don’t want to be its slave.
+Along with our subconscious, negativity flows from the domain of darkness.
+And we don’t want to be its slave of the dark.
 We don’t want ourselves to be what is captured.

-See bars or a fence or a circle or whatever surround a negative thought every time it enters (worried thoughts of finance, of what other have said, of what others have done) and it will evaporate of its own accord.
+See bars or a fence or a circle or whatever surround a negative, nettlesome, or worrisome thought every time it wings to mind and it will evaporate of its own accord.